 Railways Big and Small Help Deliver Canada’s Amazing Products to the World

-Canada’s freight rail industry is the backbone of our economy, transporting more than $320 billion worth of goods each year on a network that runs from coast to coast to coast.
+Canada’s freight rail industry is the backbone of our economy, transporting approximately $350 billion worth of goods each year on a network that runs from coast to coast to coast.
 Our freight railways serve customers in almost every part of the Canadian economy: from manufacturing, to the agricultural, natural resource, wholesale and retail sectors.

 Helping Canadian Businesses Compete—and Win—in the Global Marketplace

 Canada’s economic growth and standard of living depend on the export and import of goods, and our freight railways ensure that those goods make it to market as efficiently and cost-effectively as possible.

-Canadian railways moved more than 332 million tonnes of freight in 2020.
+Canadian railways moved more 330 million tonnes of freight in 2021.
 Through a network of intermodal terminals (rail, ship and truck) across North America, our railways help to deliver approximately $200 billion worth of Canadian exports to markets across North America and around the globe.